Alpha-VLLM/Lumina-mGPT/lumina_mgpt/TRAIN.md

 # Lumina-mGPT Training

-**This document gives the step-by-step tutorial for Lumina-mGPT training**

 For efficiency considerations, the multi-modal datasets are pre-tokenized into sequences of token ids.
-This leads to significantly faster training speed
+This leads to significantly faster training

 ## Pre-tokenization